blue86321/terraform-learn/README.md

 # Terraform Learn
+This repo is a note to learn terraform.
+Four demos to make you familiar with terraform.

+**Prerequisites**: basic knowledge of cloud ecosystem. e.g. VPC, Subnet, Internet Gateway, etc.

 ## Intro
 [Terraform](https://www.terraform.io/) is a tool to automate infrastructure operations for cloud, data center services.
 We only need to configure the desired state of the infrastructure, Terraform will generate the execution plan in order and execute it.

-This repo is a note to learn terraform.
-Three demos to make you familiar with terraform.

-**Prerequisites**: basic knowledge of cloud ecosystem. e.g. VPC, Subnet, Internet Gateway, etc.

 ### [Tutorial](tutorial/)
 For those who are totally new to terraform, learn basic concept of terraform and how to write simple terraform config in this tutorial.